Weak optimal transport with unnormalized kernels: Introduction

 for $\mu$ almost every $x\in \X$, where $\bar{N}$ is a density with respect to $\mu$ and $\bar T$ is a monotonic function.
 This uniqueness result is obtained as a consequence of a general result of independent interest establishing a relation between the support of primal solutions and dual optimizers (see Proposition \ref{prop:dualprimal} for details).

 The paper is organized as follows.
-In Section \ref{sec:1}, we introduce another formulation of the transport problem \eqref{eq:TPintro} involving couplings $\pi$ with a first marginal absolutely continuous with respect to $\mu$ and second marginal equal to $\nu$.
-This class of couplings being not closed in general, primal attainment is not always true (when it holds we call such coupling a strong solution).
+In Section \ref{sec:1}, we introduce a modified formulation of the transport problem \eqref{eq:TPintro} involving couplings $\pi$ with a first marginal absolutely continuous with respect to $\mu$ and second marginal equal to $\nu$.
+This class of couplings being not closed in general, primal attainment is not always true (when it holds, we call such coupling a strong solution).
 To compensate this non-attainment issue, we introduce the notion of \emph{weak solution}.
 These weak solutions are defined as limit points of minimizing sequences, and as such always exist.
-We conclude Section 1 by giving several explicit examples admitting only strong solutions or only weak (but not strong) solutions or solutions of both types.
-In Section \ref{sec:2}, we show that under good assumptions, weak solutions can be interpreted as couplings minimizing a certain functional denoted $\bar{I}_c^\mu$ which is lower semicontinuous on its domain of definition.
-One of the main result of this section is Theorem \ref{thm:strongsol} which shows that under Assumption \eqref{eq:B-intro} all weak solutions are strong.
-The main result of Section \ref{sec:duality}, Theorem \ref{thm:duality2}, provides the dual formulation of the transport problem already presented above.
+We conclude Section 1 by giving several explicit examples admitting a) only strong solutions; b) only weak (but not strong) solutions; c) solutions of both types.
+In Section \ref{sec:2}, we show that under adequate assumptions, weak solutions can be interpreted as couplings minimizing a lower semicontinuous functional (on its domain of definition), denoted $\bar{I}_c^\mu$.
+One of the main result of this Section is Theorem \ref{thm:strongsol} which shows that, under Assumption \eqref{eq:B-intro}, all weak solutions are strong.
+The main result of Section \ref{sec:duality}, Theorem \ref{thm:duality2}, provides the dual formulation of the transport problem presented above.
 Section \ref{sec:monotonicity} deals with cost functions of the form \eqref{eq:cGF}.
 We prove in Theorem \ref{thm:existencedualopt} that the dual problem admits at least one solution.
-Then we establish in Proposition \ref{prop:dualprimal} a general link between supports of primal solutions and this dual optimizer, on which relies the proof of the uniqueness result (Theorem \ref{thm:uniqueness1d}) presented above.
+Then, we establish in Proposition \ref{prop:dualprimal} a general link between supports of primal solutions and this dual optimizer, on which relies the proof of the uniqueness result presented above (Theorem \ref{thm:uniqueness1d}).
 Section \ref{sec:4} is entirely devoted to the study of the transport problem \eqref{eq:TPintro} for conical cost functions.
 We prove in particular in Theorem \ref{thm:duality-conical} duality and dual attainment under conditions that are weaker than in Theorem \ref{thm:duality2}.
-This section also contains the Strassen type result presented above characterizing the positively $1$-homogenous convex order (Theorem \ref{thm:convorder}) and, as a corollary, the identity \eqref{eq:distance-intro}.
+This Section also contains the Strassen type result presented above characterizing the positively $1$-homogenous convex order (Theorem \ref{thm:convorder}) and, as a corollary, the identity \eqref{eq:distance-intro}.
 We also prove in Theorem \ref{thm:duality-eco} a primal attainment result for a special class of nonpositive conical cost functions.
-Finally, the paper ends with an Appendix containing the proofs of some technical results of Section \ref{sec:2}.
+Finally, the paper ends with an Appendix containing the proofs of some technical results stated in Section \ref{sec:2}.